ZiyiLiao/Kidney-Transplant/README.md

 # Movies Recommender System

-This is a reommender system building with movies rating [Movielens](http://grouplens.org/datasets/movielens/) The whole system segments users as **New User** and **Exsiting User** and apply different analysis on each segment.
+This is a reommender system building with [Movielens](http://grouplens.org/datasets/movielens/) movie ratings.The whole system segments users as **New User** and **Exsiting User** and apply different analysis on each segment inspired by [Scikit-Learn](https://scikit-learn.org/stable/)

 ## New User